 This series quickly gained a lot of popularity with genre fans.
 Replacing the almost camp approach of the original series with the more 21st-century approach of being a grim, gritty, and grounded approach.
 The characters were flawed and more realistic in their portrayal, endowing them with more humanity, in a series that implemented a grittier, grounded and grim depiction of war as the violent and messy business it is.

 Although I felt at times, the show sometimes drifted into being more of a melodrama with Moore’s heavy-handed approach to personal relationships causing the series sometimes to seem more like a soap opera.
-There can be no denying it represents mostly successful portrayal of the sub-genre it represents and the grim reminder that war is hell.
+There can be no denying it represents mostly successful portrayal of the sub-genre it portrays and the grim reminder that war is hell.

 One of the series strengths was its portrayal of the Cylons, the series antagonists.
 These latter-day versions of the old chrome plated 70’s-robot-voiced mechanical menaces were updated to human form, making them more relatable as enemies.
 Their hatred of people is at times almost palpable, even though it was never fully explained to my satisfaction.

 The show succeeded in ways the original never did and gave birth to a franchise of sorts with multiple spinoffs that were initially, at least, eagerly embraced as great TV to varying degrees.
-Battlestar Galactica was science fiction at war done well and has achieved an almost legendary status among fans that has endured for years.
+Battlestar Galactica was science fiction at war done well and has achieved legendary status among fans that has endured for years.

 This show, which lasted for ten seasons, is, in my opinion, one of the most successful of its type.
 Created by Brad Wright and Jonathan Glassner, Stargate SG-1 developed ideas used in the 1994 science fiction film Stargate by Dean Devlin and Roland Emmerich.
 The premise of the Stargate is a great one, filled with the promise of mystery and adventure that is the stuff of science fiction basic to the genre.

 If there is any question regarding how great this series was, don’t forget it endured for ten seasons, gave birth to two spin-offs, and several made-for-TV films.
-As far as being a good depiction of science fiction at war; it was indeed.
+As far as being an excellent depiction of science fiction at war; it was indeed.
 Incorporating a plethora of concepts, alien races, and conflict on a grand scale while also portraying warfare on a more personal level, and how it impacts the individuals unfortunate enough to be affected by it directly.